adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 Users don't always come to a product page and view everything.
 Giving users the choice to drill down quickly is another quality of well-designed experiences.

-People on expensive data contracts benefit here too.
+People on expensive data contracts benefit too.
 They can choose to see the images or wait until they are connected to WI-FI.

 It's also easier to share.
 Imagine sending the user to the product page in order for them to look at a particular photo within the carousel.
 When they arrive at the page that image won't be there.
 They'll have to swipe to discover it.